Skip to main content

 Also for: iPad, iPhone, Macintosh, Windows, Xbox One

 As strange as it may sound, a strictly linear story exploration game like Dear Esther benefits greatly from multiple playthroughs.
-I've played through it thrice for this review.
-The first playthrough felt like preparation.
-It built the framework and prepared me for the subject matter and themes - it was the theory lesson before the first practice run, if you will, and it steered my mind into a certain emotional direction.
+For this review, I played through it three times.
+The first run felt like preparation—a theory lesson before practice.
+It established the framework, introduced the themes, and gently nudged my emotions in a particular direction.

-John Donne once wrote a poem that claims "No man is an island", but Dear Esther hints at the opposite.
-At a moment of deep drug-induced confusion, the game explicitly suggests that the island itself might metaphorically represent a certain person.
-He's lying in a hospital bed, possibly being treated for kidney stones, but also craving forgiveness for a traumatic event he feels responsible for.
-And if the island really is this person, its inhabitants might represent different aspects of that person at different times and mental states in his life.
-The last two chapters strongly suggest that the journey takes place in a dream.
+At one point—during a haze of drug-induced confusion—the game implies that the island itself may metaphorically represent a person.
+A man lies in a hospital bed, possibly treated for kidney stones, possibly seeking forgiveness for a traumatic event he believes himself responsible for.
+If the island is that person, then its inhabitants may represent fractured aspects of his psyche at different points in life.
+The final chapters strongly suggest that the entire journey unfolds within a dream.

 Comments